 The Investment Notes may be redeemed or reinvested, in whole or in \$1,000 increments, at the time of maturity.
 Investors will be sent a maturity notice approximately 45 days prior to the Note's maturity date.
 The notice will provide instructions for either redemption or reinvestment.
 If an investor does not take any action, its maturing principal will be reinvested on the same terms as the previous Note, or, if such terms are no longer available, on terms most similar to those of the previous Note from currently available options.
-Early redemptions or partial early withdrawals of the Notes are not offered and are possible only at Capital Sisters' discretion (see section "Early Redemption" in Description of the Notes).
+The Investment Notes are not subject to redemptions prior to maturity at the option of the noteholders.
+Capital Sisters may, in its sole discretion, redeem the Investment Notes prior to the respective maturity date (see "Early Redemption" in Description of the Notes).
 Investors opting not to renew their Notes will be repaid in the form of a check.